 Most drug plans charge a monthly fee that varies by plan.
-You pay this in addition to the Part B premium.
+If you have Part B, you pay this in addition to the Part B premium.
 If you're in a Medicare Advantage Plan or a Medicare Cost Plan with drug coverage, the monthly premium may include an amount for drug coverage.